-There will always be a time when you will no longer be able to maintain your translation, due to changes in work, health, or any other reason.
-In this case, please let us know, either by messaging a manager or posting a message on the discussions page, so that we know we can ask other people to continue where you left off.
+If you are no longer able to maintain your translation because of changes in your work, health, or other reasons, please let us know.
+Either message a manager or post a comment on the discussions page so that we know we need to ask other people to continue where you left off.

 Good luck with your translation, and most importantly, thanks!

 Of course!
-As long as you have contributed a meaningful amount of translations, we'll be happy to add you to the translation credits for your language.
+As long as you have contributed a meaningful amount of translations, we're happy to add you to the translation credits for your language.

 To have your name listed on getadblock.com/contributors, AdBlock's Options page, and any other places where we might need a list of translators in the future, please contact a manager.

-If you've been around for a while and there is no lead translator for your language, simply message a manager with some background about you and translations, and we'll be happy to give you proofreader access!
+If you've been around for a while and there is no lead translator for your language, simply message a manager.
+Give us some background about you and your translations, and we'll be happy to give you proofreader access.

-However, if there is already a lead translator for a language, please get in touch with them first.
-You can then decide together whether you having proofreader access will be useful, and whether you both need to have it or if they'd like to entirely transfer their role to you.
-Of course, if the current lead translator doesn't get back to you in a timely manner, feel free to contact a manager and we'll see what we can do!
+If there is already a lead translator, please reach out to them first.
+You can decide together whether you both need to have proofreader access or if they would like to entirely transfer their role to you.
+If the current lead translator doesn't get back to you in a timely manner, feel free to contact a manager.

-- Assist new contributors with Crowdin and AdBlock's translations
+- Assist new contributors with using Crowdin and how to translate for AdBlock

-- Reply to requests on the discussions page/in the comments
+- Reply to requests on the discussions page and in the comments

-Both translators and proofreaders of course more than welcome to contact the AdBlock team for matters they can't figure out or resolve themselves.
+Both translators and proofreaders are welcome to contact the AdBlock team for matters they can't figure out or resolve themselves.